-In addition, there are 2 workstations with iMacs (equipped with both windows and mac operating systems and software), 2 charging stations with shelves for storing your equipment and the entire space is kept at a comfortable temperature with 3 air-con units and 2 swinging fans.
+In addition, there is an iMac workstation (equipped with both windows and mac operating systems and software), 2 charging stations with shelves for storing your equipment and the entire space is kept at a comfortable temperature with 3 air-con units and 2 swinging fans.

 The Arenui has 3 main outdoor areas, including the largest deck you're likely to find on an Indonesian liveaboard.
 Our primary concern, when designing the outdoor spaces, was our guests' safety and comfort.
 The walkways are well equipped with hand-rails and the open spaces are uncluttered to make it easy to move around.

 The dive deck is in front of the restaurant, on the main deck.
 As wide as the boat, this area has plenty of space for guests to kit-up together for a dive and also store personal dive equipment.
 Along the two edges are wooden counters for camera equipment, with drawers below for pelican cases, masks, snorkels, rash-guards, SMBs and other small items, plus 2 rinse tanks.
 In the centre we have a comfortable sofa bench, which makes the wetsuit dance considerably easier.
 There is a large area for hanging items to dry - although crew members will wash and hang your wetsuit or rash-guard for you, after every dive.
 There is also a canopy for shade.